Level Up Your Kitchen Garden With an Arch Trellis

 So how can you know which kind of trellis is right for your garden and if an arch trellis will work?

 One clue to discovering which style trellis is right for your garden is to look at your garden layout.
 If your kitchen garden is a border-style garden that's accessible from only one side, then a panel or an obelisk would most likely be best.
-However, I have designed a few kitchen gardens with arch trellises even when placed against a fence.
+However, I have designed a few kitchen gardens with arch trellises even when placed against a fence (like the garden trio below).

 (Learn more about the best type of trellis for your kitchen garden.)